 In addition to full lipid profile, measure renal, thyroid and liver profiles (including albumin) and HbA1c to exclude secondary causes and co-morbidities.
 Measure baseline liver transaminase (ALT or AST) before starting a statin.
 Measure CK if unexplained muscle pain before starting a statin.

 CK should not be measured routinely especially if a patient is asymptomatic.

 Primary Prevention Secondary prevention

 Lipid Profile ALT or AST Lipid Profile ALT or AST

-Baseline ✓ ✓ ✓
+Baseline ✓ ✓ ✓ ✓

-3 months ✓ ✓ ✓ ✓
+2-3 months ✓ ✓ ✓ ✓

-6-9months If <40% non-HDL-C reduction, up titration required.
-Repeat full lipid profile and ALT or AST within 3 months of each up-titration of statin dose or addition of ezetimibe as required
+6-9months If targets are not met, and up-titration is agreed, repeat full lipid profile and ALT or AST within 2-3 months of each up-titration of statin dose or addition of ezetimibe as required

 12 months ✓ ✓ ✓ ✓

-Yearly √ √
+Voorby / /